balar2004/EX.5-IMPLEMENTATION-OF-CPU-SCHEDULING-ALGORITHMS/README.md

 ## EX.5-IMPLEMENTATION-OF-CPU-SCHEDULING-ALGORITHMS
 ## Aim:
 To implement the first come first serve scheduling algorithm
 ## Algorithm:
 1. Start the process
 2. Get the number of processes to be inserted
 3. Get the value for burst time of each process from the user
 4. Having allocated the burst time(bt) for individual processes , Start with the first process from its initial position let other process to be in queue
 5. Calculate the waiting time(wt) and turnaround time(tat) as
 6. Wt(pi) = wt(pi-1) + tat(pi-1) (i.e. wt of current process = wt of previous process + tat of
 previous process)
 7. tat(pi) = wt(pi) + bt(pi) (i.e. tat of current process = wt of current process + bt of
 current process)
 8. Calculate the total and average waiting time and turnaround time
 9. Display the values
-    10. Stop the process
 # Program:
 ```
 #include<stdio.h>